blbadger/blbadger.github.io/gpu-server.md

 the cores utilized count is small because the DDP defaults to a single thread per GPU, with a few threads saved for data loading.
 Increasing the number of threads per GPU in my experience does not result in better performance and indeed often leads to detrimental effects.
 Because of this, we can estimate that a 28-thread CPU could support nearly two dozen GPUs if the PCIE lane count were high enough!
 The 4x V100 SXM2 board requires two 16x PCIE lanes, so 20x V100s would require 160 PCIE lanes.

-That said, having a large number of cores can come in very handy for CPU-bound tasks such as tokenization or more complicated linear algebraic
+That said, having a large number of cores can come in very handy for CPU-bound tasks such as tokenization or more complicated linear algebraic tasks, and certainly makes cpu tokenization quicker.
+Because of this I run the server with both CPUs installed rather than just one.

 ### Noise